About

 Hospital Veterinary Assistant

-Katie is one of our hospital weekend night shift employees.
-She is a mom of four kids and lives on her family’s dairy farm in Abbotsford.
-She has ridden and taken care of horses for most of her life and currently owns three horses that live on the farm with her.
+Katie is one of our hospital surgery technicians.
+She’s kept busy being a mom to four kids and lives on her family’s dairy farm in Abbotsford.
+She has ridden and taken care of

 Sumilize Buitendag